- How is colorectal cancer treated?

 Recurrent rectal cancer

 Recurrent cancer means that the cancer has returned after treatment.
-It may come back locally (near the area of the initial rectal tumor) or in distant organs.
+It may come back locally (near the area of the initial rectal tumor) or in distant organs, like the lungs or liver.
 If the cancer does recur, it is usually in the first 2 to 3 years after surgery.

-If the cancer comes back locally, chemo may be given (as well as radiation therapy aimed at the tumor if it was not used before).
-Surgery to remove the cancer is used if possible, and is typically more extensive than the initial surgery.
+If the cancer comes back locally (in the pelvis), it is treated with surgery to remove the cancer, if it is possible.
+This surgery is often more extensive than the initial surgery.
 In some cases radiation therapy may be given during the surgery (intraoperative radiotherapy) or afterward.
+Chemo may also be given (as well as radiation therapy aimed at the tumor if it was not used before).

 If the cancer comes back in a distant site, treatment depends on whether it can be removed (resected) by surgery.